purefield/format/README.md

 ## Shell Script Formatter and Flow Control Tool

 This script provides utilities to improve the readability, usability, and flow control of shell scripts.
 It includes functions for formatted output, handling user inputs, command execution with error handling, and dynamic flow control.
-These utilities are particularly helpful in complex environments, such as setting up ROSA clusters or deploying AI demo applications.
+These utilities are particularly helpful in complex environments.

 ---